-- 1. The Bank will not knowingly finance Projects involving the following: - (i) Forced labori or harmful or exploitative forms of child labor; ii - (ii) The production of, or trade in, any product or activity deemed illegal under national laws or regulations of the country in which the Project is located, or international conventions and agreements, or subject to international phase out or bans, such as: - Production of, or trade in, products containing polychlorinated biphenyl (PCBs). iii - Production of, or trade in, pharmaceuticals, pesticides/herbicides and other hazardous substances subject to international phase-outs or bans (Rotterdam Convention, Stockholm Convention). - Production of, or trade in, ozone depleting substances subject to international phase out (Montreal Protocol). - (iii) Trade in wildlife or production of, or trade in, wildlife products regulated under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).vi - (iv) Trans-boundary movements of waste prohibited under international law (Basel Convention). vii - (v) Production of, or trade in, weapons and munitions, including paramilitary materials. - (vi) Production of, or trade in, alcoholic beverages, excluding beer and wine. viii - (vii) Production of, or trade in, tobacco. ix - (viii) Gambling, casinos and equivalent enterprises.x - (ix) Production of, trade in, or use of unbonded asbestos fibers.xi - (x) Activities prohibited by legislation of the country in which the Project is located or by international conventions relating to the protection of biodiversity resources or cultural resources, such as, Bonn Convention, Ramsar Convention, World Heritage Convention and Convention on Biological Diversity.xii - (xi) Commercial logging operations or the purchase of logging equipment for use in primary tropical moist forests or old-growth forests. - (xii) Production or trade in wood or other forestry products other than from sustainably managed forests. - (xiii) Marine and coastal fishing practices, such as large-scale pelagic drift net fishing and fine mesh net fishing, harmful to vulnerable and protected species in large numbers and damaging to marine biodiversity and habitats.
+- 1. The Bank will not knowingly finance Projects involving the following: - (i) Forced labori or harmful or exploitative forms of child labor; ii - (ii) The production of, or trade in, any product or activity deemed illegal under national laws or regulations of the country in which the Project is located, or international conventions and agreements, or subject to international phase out or bans, such as: - Production of, or trade in, products containing polychlorinated biphenyl (PCBs).iii - Production of, or trade in, pharmaceuticals, pesticides/herbicides and other hazardous substances subject to international phase outs or bans (Rotterdam Convention, Stockholm Convention). - Production of, or trade in, ozone depleting substances subject to international phase out (Montreal Protocol).

-(xiv) Shipment of oil or other hazardous substances in tankers that do not comply with IMO requirements (IMO, MARPOL, SOLAS and Paris MOU). xiii i Forced labor means any work or service not voluntarily performed that is exacted from an individual under threat of force or penalty (including any kind of forced or compulsory labor, such as indentured labor, bonded labor or similar labor-contracting arrangements, or labor by trafficked persons).
+1 Forced labor means any work or service not voluntarily performed that is exacted from an individual under threat of force or penalty (including any kind of forced or compulsory labor, such as indentured labor, bonded labor or similar labor-contracting arrangements, or labor by trafficked persons).

-&lt;sup>ii For purposes of this List, harmful or exploitative forms of child labor means the employment of children under the age of 18 for work which by its nature or the circumstances in which it is carried out is likely to jeopardize their health, safety or morals; but if the laws or regulations of the country in which the Project is located provide, in conformity with the International Labour Organization's Minimum Age Convention, 1973, that children at least 16 years of age may be employed for such work on condition that their health, safety and morals are fully protected and that they have received adequate specific instruction or vocational training in the relevant branch of activity, then child labor means employment of children for work that does not comply with these laws and regulations.
+ii For purposes of this List, harmful or exploitative forms of child labor means the employment of children under the age of 18 for work which by its nature or the circumstances in which it is carried out is likely to jeopardize their health, safety or morals.
+However, if the laws or regulations of the country in which the Project is located provide, in conformity with the International Labour Organization's Minimum Age Convention, 1973, that children at least 16 years of age may be employed for such work on condition that their health, safety and morals are fully protected and that they have received adequate specific instruction or vocational training in the relevant branch of activity, then child labor means employment of children for work that does not comply with these laws and regulations.